itasevski/ShareSpace-X-Fluentd/ShareSpace/README.md

 Additional usage guides are available in the "About" section of the web application.

-For the application's Geocoding/Geolocation services, you can use my API key that is available and is already configured in the application.
+For the application's Geocoding/Geolocation services, you must create your own Google Cloud project and an associated Geocode API key.

+You can generate one by following the steps in the following link: https://developers.google.com/maps/documentation/javascript/get-api-key#creating-api-keys

+Once your key is generated for your newly created project, you need to enable the "Geocoding" API for that concrete project.

+Once you have done that, just create a ".env" file in the "sharespace-frontend" directory and paste the following line:
+"REACT_APP_GEOCODE_API_KEY=<YOUR_API_KEY>", where <YOUR_API_KEY> is your newly generated API key.

 #### Helm Release installations using the ShareSpace Helm charts
 Prerequisites: